• Skip to primary navigation

 Strawberry, raspberry, blackberry, citrus, blueberry powders in white bowls on wooden background

-Have you ever had a dehydrating project not go quite the way you'd hoped or found that you might not have liked the texture?
-Or maybe you've created fruit chips instead of fruit leather, and you don't want just to throw them away?
+Have you ever had a dehydrating project not go quite the way you’d hoped or found that you might not have liked the texture?
+Or maybe you’ve created fruit chips instead of fruit leather and don’t want to throw them away?

 After discovering how easy it is to make and use dehydrated fruit powders, I threw those dried blackberries into my blender and fell in love.
 Blackberry yogurt made with blackberry powder is now a staple in our breakfast menu.